Ecuador & Galapagos Entry Requirements and Tourist Visa

 Information on Visa and Entry

 Everyone must go through Ecuador to get to the Galapagos Islands.
 Please check with your local Ecuadorian embassy regarding entry and visa requirements for Ecuador if you are unsure.
-As a general rule, your passport should have at least six months’ validity for your entry to Ecuador.
+Generally, your passport should have at least six months of validity for your entry to Ecuador.

 According to art.
-131 of the Law of Human Mobility, visitors from the following countries are required to apply for a visa before entering Ecuador.
+131 of the Law of Human Mobility, visitors from the following countries must apply for a visa before entering Ecuador.
 Recently added countries are in bold.

 Entry to the Galapagos Islands

-To enter the Galapagos Islands, travelers must present the following documents:
+To enter the Galapagos Islands, travellers must present the following documents:

 - Return Flight ticket to and from the Galapagos

-– Salvoconducto (travel plan registration).
-As of July 1, 2020, all travelers must present their itinerary to the Ministry of Tourism through a travel company or hotel with a registered office in the Galapagos Islands.
-They will then receive a confirmation which they must present at the airport before departure when applying for the Transit Control Card (TCC).
-The travel program must be fully pre-booked and paid for.
-It may only include providers who are certified for compliance with hygiene standards.
+- Salvoconducto (travel plan registration).
+As of July 1, 2020, all travellers must present their itinerary to the Ministry of Tourism through a travel company or hotel with a registered office in the Galapagos Islands.

 - Transit Control Card – available at the airport

-– Health Declaration, which is filled out upon entry into Ecuador and contains the whereabouts of travelers while traveling in mainland Ecuador
+- Health Declaration, which is filled out upon entry into Ecuador and contains the whereabouts of travellers while travelling in mainland Ecuador

 - Private travel health insurance

-At airports in the Galapagos Islands, travelers must purchase/present the following:
+At airports in the Galapagos Islands, travellers must purchase/present the following:

 - Presentation of Health declaration form